VISITING THE THEATER

 Where do we eat?

-Where don't you eat?
+Where don't we eat?
 There are more restaurants in the East Village than there are in some entire cities.
 Some of our favorites within a two-block radius include:

 Tell them we sent you.
 Not because we get anything out of it, but we've always wanted to say that.

-The ground level is wheel-chair accessible, and most productions will be able to make room for you in the front row.
+Although the building is unfortunately not ADA-compliant (it was built in 1874), the theater is on ground level and is wheelchair-accessible (no steps).
+Most productions will be able to make room for patrons in wheelchairs in the front row.
 We recommend reaching out at least one day in advance to make arrangements.
 Please email us or call us at (646) 343-1586 and select option 2 to speak to the manager.
+Please note that although restrooms are accessible without stairs, there are no wide stalls.

 Do you offer ASL interpreted performances?